marmo42/marmo42.github.io/content/blog/relaxing_aquarium.md

 ---
-title: Chill & Relax
+title: Relaxing Aquarium
 author: StylexTV
 description: Learn how to use @nuxt/content.
 ---
-# Chill & Relax
+# Relaxing Aquarium

 Until now, trying to style an article, document, or blog post with Tailwind has been a tedious task that required a keen eye for typography and a lot of complex custom CSS.